supercoffee/cs349-homework1/README.md

 ```

-This kind of this will create an ambiguous constructor error during compile if the caller of your constructor decides to pass a null argument for any of the nullable arguments. **Example:** ` new JsonRequest(0, "http://example.com", successListener, null);`
+This kind of this will create an ambiguous constructor error during compile if the caller of your constructor decides to pass a null argument for any of the nullable arguments. **Example:** ` new JsonRequest(0, "http://example.com", successListener, null);` Don't believe me?
+Check out the `demo/passing_nulls_from_default_constructor` branch of my repository and try to compile it with Java 7.

 I think you can see where this is going.
 Maintaining constructors in Java can quickly turn into a huge headache.

-**Question:** Why do all your setters return `this`? <br>
+**Question:** Why do all your setters return `this`?
 **Answer:** Since I chose not use EVCs on the GameCharacter classes, it seemed reasonable to create a fluent interface (FI).
 Fluent interfaces allow implementing programmers to create custom objects on the fly in a self documenting manner.
 Why should a setter return nothing when it can return something useful to the caller?

 Q: